anachronicsofa/x-sunit/README.md

 # X-Sunit

-A system to share resources between non-abducted humans, that receives survivors informations and generates reports.
+A system to share resources between non-abducted humans, that receives survivors informations and generates reports!

 <h2>Technologies:</h2>